 Misdemeanor and felony convictions will remain on your record until you turn 99.
 Arizona law allows you to request that the court set aside your misdemeanor conviction.
 When a conviction is set aside, it will show as dismissed in public records.
 Even with a detailed background check, the record will show the existence of a prior conviction, but the details will be concealed.
 The record will show that the court granted the petition to have the judgment set aside.

 Whether the offense is a felony or a misdemeanor, you must take this case very seriously.
 Although you made a mistake by shoplifting, you don’t have to make a second one by not hiring a lawyer.
-The criminal defense attorneys at Belen Law Firm help you build a case to protect your rights and reduce charges against you.
+The criminal defense attorneys in Phoenix, AZ at Belen Law Firm help you build a case to protect your rights and reduce charges against you.
 We have been successful in having our clients’ charges dropped altogether on many occasions.
 Contact us to receive a free consultation today.